outergroup/vexpr/README.md

 ## Use cases

-vexpr is useful anywhere where you have:
+Vexpr is useful anywhere where you have:

 1. Large tree-like expressions
 2. ...with similar logic in different branches